ohwhytina/README-Generator/README.md

 * [Contributor](#Contributor)
 * [Questions](#Questions)

+## Description
+Every project should have a readme file describing the project, how to use the project, how to install it, how to report problems, and who are the contributors.
+This is a command-line application to prompt questions to generate a readme file.

 ## Installation
-* npm init & npm install inquirer
+* npm init

 ## Usage
-Run terminal/command at your project, "node index.js", answer prompt questions
+Run the "node index.js" in your project file and answer the prompt questions to generate a readme file.

 ## License